 Magus, due to the constantly changing barriers, although thankfully he stops doing this midway throughout the battle.
 Depending on your party selection, he can be immune to your attacks up to half the time, and will likely always be immune at least one out of four.

-Lavos qualifies if you choose to face him at the very earliest possible moment in a New Game+ (via the Teleporter at the Millennial Fair); since you're only going into battle against all three stages of Lavos with only Crono and Marle, it's arguably the game's hardest battle (and if you choose to go in with Crono alone, it really is the game's hardest battle).
+Lavos qualifies, if you choose to face him at the very earliest possible moment in a New Game+ (via the Teleporter at the Millennial Fair).
+Since you're only going into battle against all three stages of Lavos with only Crono (and possibly Marle), it's arguably the game's hardest battle.
 But Lavos' defeat in this situation (or at said palace) is followed by the special "Developer's Room" ending.

 The Lost Sanctum in the DS re-release.
 To wit: A series of blatant Fetch Quests involving inescapable, scripted battles, going up and down the same mountain at least seven times, and not being able to progress without speaking to the right NPC to set off an event flag, despite having all the items necessary to proceed.
 The rewards are quickly outclassed by those found in the post-game dungeon, the Dimensional Vortex.

 Hell, most of the rewards are outclassed by those found in the sidequests that were in the original game!
 That said, the inevitable, scripted battles DO allow for a lot of Level Grinding and Tech Point grinding, so it is somewhat helpful.

 This is ironic because fans have complained there was little to no connection to Chrono Cross since the early 2000s; now that there is, they're complaining about it, though that may be a statement on what those fans think about Chrono Cross (i. e., the fact that there was little to no connection to Chrono Cross was a point against that game and not Chrono Trigger).